 Opioids are very strong painkillers.

 People who misuse or abuse these drugs can easily become addicted to them.
 Opioid medicines include drugs such as codeine, morphine (MS-Contin®), hydromorphone (Dilaudid®), oxycodone (OxyNeo®), fentanyl (Duragesic®) and meperidine (Demerol®).
 Heroin is also an opioid but isn't used medically and can’t be bought legally.
 Some opioids, such as codeine and oxycodone, can be combined with drugs like Aspirin® (ASA) and acetaminophen (Tylenol®) to increase pain relief.

-Opioids can be taken in tablet form, injected, snorted, or smoked.
+Opioids can be used in tablet form, injected, snorted, or smoked.

 You can be fined or go to jail for carrying opioids without a prescription, prescription shopping, and making or selling opioids.
 Prescription shopping is getting prescriptions for opioids without telling the doctor you had another prescription for opioids in the last 30 days.